aandr26/AWS-SAP-C01-Study-Guide/docs/8_Databases/8c_NoSQL/DynamoDB_Architecture.md

       * Read capacity represents 4 KB of data
       * Write capacity represents 1 KB of data
     * Filtering does not reduce the capacity that is consumed.
-      * It is the sort key that resricts the items returned, and reduces the capacity consumed.
+      * It is the sort key that restricts the items returned, and reduces the capacity consumed.
   * In the exam preference a query operation.
     * Query can only ever query a single partition key.
   * A scan can check ranges.
-  * Key Structure:
+  * **Key Structure:**
     * Performance:
       * Over 10 GB = Partition is added.
       * Over 1000 write capacity units = Partition is added.